 The symptoms like kandu (itching), rukshatha (dryness), keshabhumi kathinyata (brittle or hard texture of scalp), twaksphutana (scaling).6,7,8

 Dandruff treatment in Ayurveda 8

 Under the chapter of kshudra rogadhikara, the treatment for darunaka (dandruff) is mentioned in the form of snehana (oleation), swedana (fomentation), nasya (installation of nasal drops), shiromala prakshalana (hair wash), shiro basti (holding medicated oil in the structure made over the head), shiro lepa (application of medicated paste).

-Various references in Ayurveda describe about hair problems where the medicinal drugs used are made into paste form and applied over scalp and hair to treat darunaka (dandruff).
-Medicated oils have a great role to treat dandruff.
+Various references in Ayurveda describe hair problems where the medicinal drugs used are made into paste form and applied over the scalp and hair to treat darunaka (dandruff).
+Medicated oils have a great role in treating dandruff.
 So, both applications and oils are beneficial in tackling dandruff.
 To mention a few of those are below:

 - Blackgram soaked in kanji for three weeks is made into paste form

 - Powder of Indian gooseberry and mango seeds in the paste form

 - A paste made of mango seeds, haritaki (Myrobalan), and milk